ITbrandon/Git-Merge-Conflict-cpnt201-a2/README.md

 # In moonlit shines, shadows darken,

-# A serenade of twilight's trance.
+# A mermaid of twilight's trance.

-# Galaxies above, a magical pool,
+# Galaxies above, a serene pool,

-# Dreams fight, wild and bold.
+# Dreams brawl, wild and bold.